Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/managing-workflow-runs/deleting-a-workflow-run.md

 ---
 title: Deleting a workflow run
-intro: 'You can delete a workflow run that has been completed, or is more than two weeks old.'
+intro: "You can delete a workflow run that has been completed, or is more than two weeks old."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 ---

 {% data reusables.actions.enterprise-beta %}